abolimahajan0207/Employee_Data_Analysis/README.md

 Hello everyone!
 I am thrilled to announce that I have secured a Data Analyst Internship at Psyliq.
 I’ve been tasked with an exciting challenge — an Employee Data Analysis Assessment comprising 20 questions.

+# Goal of the project
+The goal of employee data analysis is to optimize workforce management by collecting, analyzing, and interpreting employee-related data.
+This analysis aims to identify trends in performance, engagement, and retention, enabling informed decision-making to enhance productivity and employee satisfaction.
+Ultimately, it seeks to improve organizational effectiveness by aligning human resources strategies with business objectives.

 ## Datasets

 **employee_data:** It contains information about the Employee demographics.